 We have also:

 Scotland Act 2012 amended the 1998 Act by devolving further powers to Scotland, including the ability to set a Scottish Rate of Income Tax and to legislate for and administer taxes to replace UK Stamp Duty Land Tax and Landfill Tax.
+The 2012 act also introduced a mechanism to devolve further tax powers, including new taxes.

 The Smith Commission report, published in November 2014, recommended further devolution over elements of taxation and public spending to the Scottish Parliament.
 This proposal was taken forward in the Scotland Act 2016, which received royal assent on 23 March 2016.